colomoto/colomoto-docker/README.md

     $ docker pull colomoto/colomoto-docker:TAG

 where `TAG` is the version of the image, among [colomoto/colomoto-docker tags](https://hub.docker.com/r/colomoto/colomoto-docker/tags/).
-It can be omited when using `latest` version.

 The image can be ran using